Ago3/ago3.github.io/index.md

 ### News

-* I am co-organising the [1<sup>st</sup> Workshop on Novel Evaluation Approaches for Text Classification Systems on Social Media](https://neatclass-workshop.github.io/): checkout the call for papers!
+* I am co-organising the [1<sup>st</sup> Workshop on Novel Evaluation Approaches for Text Classification Systems on Social Media](https://neatclass-workshop.github.io/): check out the call for papers!
 * The [AAA tool](https://github.com/Ago3/Adversifier) has been released!